 The France international captain has refuted rumours of a bust-up between himself and the club's staff, instead insisting he hopes to improve after his first Premier League start

-And, since his arrival at White Hart Lane, Lloris has been the subject of reported unrest after finding his path to the first team blocked by the American, but he has insisted all the rumours have no truth and is more than happy with his transition to north London.
+And, since his arrival at White Hart Lane, Lloris has been the subject of reported unrest after finding his path to the first team blocked by the American, but he has insisted that all the rumours have no truth and he is more than happy with his transition to north London.

 |5/2||Tottenham are 5/2 with Bet365 to keep a clean sheet against Chelsea

 "I am happy because we won.
 It was an important match because it was my first start in Premier League," Lloris told L'Equipe.